ashbyb/Twitch.TV.Stream.Assistant/README.md

 Twitch.tv Stream Assistant
 =============

-A system that automates a number of tesks to aid in streaming and community involvment.
+A system that automates a number of tasks to aid in streaming and community involvment.

-A short feature list (All are WIP)
+A short feature list
 --------------------
+>(All are WIP)

   * IRC Bot
     * View and talk in chat